 Barry’s solution isn’t specific to digital presence, but it can certainly be applied.
 “Find your own voice, not the one you think will sell best,” he says.
 “Once you do, your brand will take care of itself.”
 In other words, don’t retweet the tweet that you think the casting director who follows you will enjoy.
 Don’t try and Instagram “artistic” photos because you want to be taken seriously.
 Be yourself online (within reason), and your voice will be honed organically and roles to which you’re well suited will surely follow.

-Of course, once you lay down the building blocks of your digital brand, you’ll pretty quickly want to grow your social media following, blog readership, podcast listeners, etc. There are subtle ways to do so,and it’s crucial to remain tasteful.
-Excessive hashtagging, generic commenting to gain followers, and brown-nosing via insincere compliments will be immediately recognized and display a dizzying lack of self awareness, unbecoming of any working actor.
+There are subtle ways to lay down the building blocks of your digital brand and grow your social media following, blog readership, podcast listeners, etc. There are no meaningful shortcuts and it’s crucial to remain tasteful.
+Excessive hashtagging, generic commenting to gain followers, and brown-nosing via insincere compliments will be immediately recognized and display a dizzying lack of self-awareness, unbecoming of any working actor.

 “Yes, these platforms allow us to share, connect, stay in touch, and show sides of our personal brands people might not be aware of,” says Backstage Expert Carla Renata.
 “But there’s a fine line between being authentic and annoying.
 For the most part, people are not dumb—they’ll see through and remember inauthentic, contrived posts almost as much as negative ones.
 Social media shouldn’t be a place where people feel the need to prove their worth, and its upkeep certainly shouldn’t come at a cost.
 It’s a great way to communicate, but having said that, be mindful that the blessing of instant connection can also be a curse when not used in a thoughtful way.”